lyokha/ngx-export-tools-extra/README.md

 separated by commas and semicolons.
 With handler *statusLayout*, numbers of *2xx*, *3xx*, *4xx* and *5xx* responses from backends can be collected in a comma-separated list.
-Handlers *cumulativeValue* and *cumulativeFPValue* can be used to count cumulative integer and floating point values from lists of values.
+Handlers *cumulativeValue* and *cumulativeFPValue* can be used to count cumulative integer and floating point numbers from lists of values.

 Let's add checking upstream statuses and cumulative response times from all